cschin/ai-gent-smith/Readme.md

 ![AI-Gent Smith](https://github.com/cschin/ai-gent-smith/blob/main/misc/images/ai_gent_web.png?raw=true)

 ### For Mac ARM64 (Apple Silicon M1/M2/M3/M4) Docker Users

+If you are not an experienced developer of Rust and PostgreSQL, you should just try it out using docker as the database installation is taken care of.

 1. Install Docker Desktop for Mac from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
 2. Run the prebuilt docker container: